 With topics ranging from writing and photography to SEO and marketing.

-For my booklist on these topics, check out my bucket list challenge: Read 100 Business-Related Books.
+For my booklist on these topics, check out my bucket list challenge: Read 100 Books Related to My Projects.

 I share the most useful articles I find about writing, blogging, entrepreneurship, social media management, etc. on Twitter.

 C) Books and blogs related to the topics of my spin-offs and bucket list challenges

 With each new spin-off or bucket list challenge, I’ll read a book or two related to whatever it is that I’ll be doing next and dig into some blogs too.

 For example, in preparation for the upcoming spin-off Be a Traveler, I read the book “Vagabonding: An Uncommon Guide to the Art of Long-Term World Travel” by Rolf Potts.

 And, before I started writing my testament, which is an item on my bucket list, I read “How to Deal with Adversity” by Christopher Hamilton.

 Getting deeper into the topics of my spin-offs and bucket list challenges allows for more fulfilling experiences.